Bhattacharya-Lab/PolyFold/README.md

 ![polyfold](Assets/logo.png)

-PolyFold is an interactive visual simulator for distance-based protein folding dynamics.
-The goal of PolyFold is to give citizen scientists and academic scientists alike an intuitive and visually appealing tool which elucidates the process of folding proteins with common machine learning optimization techniques in real time.
-It is the hope of the PolyFold team that this tool will serve to fill out the gaps in the user's intuition and understanding of the way certain types of proteins respond to certain types of optimization strategies.
+PolyFold is an interactive visual simulator for distance-based protein folding.
+The goal of PolyFold is to give both researchers as well as non-experts an intuitive and easy-to-use visual interface which elucidates the process of distance-based protein folding.
+PolyFold embeds powerful stochastic optimization algorithms with on-demand customizations and interactive manipulations in real time to maximally satisfy a target distance matrix.

 No prior scientific background is needed to work with PolyFold.
 It is built entirely with human intuition in mind.

 <img src='Assets/gd.gif' width='100%'/>
 <p align='center'>
-<em>PolyFold optimizes target T0864 in real-time via its Batch Gradient Descent feature</em>
+<em>PolyFold optimizes CASP target T0864 in real-time via its Batch Gradient Descent feature</em>
 </p>

 ## Dataset